Update 1/14/2020: This article now contains Pokemon Sword and Shield Teams

 The Best Games

-Starting from Pokemon Black to USUM you get a series of games that are very high quality for a Dark playthrough (with the exception of Pokemon White due to the absence of Mandibuzz which your mileage may vary for that one).
+Starting from Pokemon Black to SWSH you get a series of games that are very high quality for a Dark playthrough (with the exception of Pokemon White due to the absence of Mandibuzz which your mileage may vary for that one).
 These games hit all the good marks; an early available Pokemon, a full and diverse team, all the weaknesses are covered, and there’s a nice distribution throughout the routes.
-The best games by far are Pokemon USUM followed by XY but like I said, Pokemon Black, B2W2, ORAS, and SM are also good.
+The best games by far are Pokemon USUM followed by XY but ORAS, SM, and SWSH are also really good.

-XY and USUM’s diversity is on a whole another level, like S-tier level.
+XY and USUM’s diversity is on a whole another level, like God-tier level.
 You can catch about 12 different type combinations from each game which is ridiculous.
+The amount of Dark Pokemon you can train is insane in X (19), Y (20), US (17), and UM (18).
 The Pokemon are also spread nicely throughout the games (and not all bunched up at the end like ORAS).
 Finally, you get a starter that evolves into a Dark type which equates these games to a near-perfect Monotype Run.

 The reason why I edge USUM over XY is the weakness-neutralization that’s done near the start of the game.
 First, your starter, Litten, will be a Fire/Dark type which takes care of Bug and Fairy weaknesses (and SE against Bug types).
 Quickly following that you can catch an Inkay near Professor Kukui’s lab which neutralizes the Fighting weakness (Psychic/Dark and it’s SE against Fighting).
 These weaknesses are further taken care one after the other with an Alolan Grimer at the Trainer School (Poison/Dark which neutralizes ALL the weaknesses and is SE against Fairies), Murkrow in the Hau’oli Cemetery (Flying/Dark neutralizes Fighting and Bug and SE against the two), and a Sableye at Ten Carat Hill (Ghost/Dark which is immune to Fighting and neutralizes Bug).
 That’s FIVE Pokemon on just the first island alone!
 And that’s not counting Alolan Raticate, Alolan Persian, and the very rare Zoroark!
 You could have a full team by the time you get off the island and take it to the Elite Four with no problem!
 Did I say near-perfect run?
 Forget that!
 A Dark type run in USUM is as perfect of a run as you can get in the entire Pokemon Series.
 Don’t pass it up!
 I played with this one and it was great!